2022 Houston Astros season: May

 Valdez achieved the first complete game of the season for the Astros, and first of his career lasting nine innings or more, on May 30 versus the A's at Oakland Coliseum.
 He allowed two total hits in a 5–1 Astros win.
-The last Astros pitcher to author a nine-inning complete game was Zack Greinke on June 4, 2021, versus Toronto. Álvarez homered twice, and Altuve also homered.
+The last Astros pitcher to author a nine-inning complete game was Zack Greinke on June 4, 2021, versus Toronto.
+Alvarez homered twice, and Altuve also homered.
 On May 31, Chas McCormick hit a tie-breaking home run in the eighth inning versus starter Frankie Montas that resulted in a 3–1 Astros win.
 Entering the game in a 2-for-23 slump, McCormick also hit an RBI single in the fifth inning among three total hits.

 June

 The Astros won their fourth game in row on June 1.
-Justin Verlander took a no-hitter into the seventh inning, and Yordan Álvarez emptied the bases with a go-ahead double in the ninth as the Houston Astros defeated the Oakland Athletics, 5–4, to complete a three-game sweep.
+Justin Verlander took a no-hitter into the seventh inning, and Yordan Alvarez emptied the bases with a go-ahead double in the ninth as the Houston Astros defeated the Oakland Athletics, 5–4, to complete a three-game sweep.
 Elvis Andrus hit an RBI double to end Verlander's no-hit bit, tying the game at 1, and Christian Bethancourt succeeded with a two-run home run.
 Houston answered with four ninth inning runs, including a bases loaded double by Alvarez.
 Verlander received a no-decision and Bryan Abreu (3–0) produced a scoreless eighth inning.
 In the ninth, Andrus realized a second RBI double of the game to close the gap to one for the A's, but Ryan Pressly induced a groundout from Bethancourt that stranded the tying run at second base for his 10th save.

-On June 2, the Astros agreed to a six-year contract extension with Álvarez worth $115 million; the deal bought out three remaining free-agent years that would keep him on the team until the 2028 season.
+On June 2, the Astros agreed to a six-year contract extension with Alvarez worth $115 million; the deal bought out three remaining free-agent years that would keep him on the team until the 2028 season.